jo-walker/jo-walker/README.md

 - 📫 How to reach me: ...
 -->

-- 🔭 I’m currently working on a Full Stack Project (E-commerce one for my aunt)
+- 🔭 I’m currently working on a ML Project (Emotion detection on text)
-- 🌱 I’m currently learning Data Management
+- 🌱 I’m currently learning ML/AI
-- 👯 I’m looking to collaborate on Automator projects I am planning to start in a few days.
+- 👯 I’m looking to collaborate on ML/AI/DL projects.
 - 📫 How to reach me: jotamira@outlook.com